-Here’s a look at some key moments:
+Here’s a look at some key moments since then:

 April 2014: To save money, Flint begins drawing water from the Flint River for its 100,000 residents.
 The move is considered temporary while the city waits to connect to a new regional water system.
 Residents immediately complain about the water’s smell, taste and appearance, and they raise health concerns, reporting rashes, hair loss and other problems.